Holusion/node-desktop-launch/README.md

 A convenience ```launcher.killChild()``` method is provided.
 The launcher class is designed to launch exactly one child at a time and will kill any remaining process on subsequent ```launcher.start("file")``` calls.
 It's safe to call ```launcher.killChild()``` without knowing if the child_process is still alive.

+### API

+#### High Level

+Only 2 methods should generally be used :

+    launcher.start("filepath"); //To start a file using default associated app launcher.killChild(); //To force kill the child_process.

+#### Low Level

+Once can access member classes to provide it's own API:

+    launcher.types.find("file"); //get a file's MIME type
+    launcher.apps.find("type"); //Get a MIME type's default apps as an array launcher.entries.find("type"); //get a MIME type's most prioritized app that declare it can open it.

+Those calls are using Promises and can be chained like :

+    launcher.types.find("file")
+      .then(launcher.apps.find)
+      .then(function(apps){
+        //An array of default apps.
+      });

 ### To Do

 - test coverage is not too bad but lacks diversity on fixtures.
 It would do no harm to test on a wider variety of examples